sperlis/as-apis/README.md

-# asoc-apis
+# as-apis
-Learn ASoC APIs by example.
+Learn AppScan APIs by example.
 Feel free to use or reuse, but keep in mind the code is provided according to the license.

 The intention is for you to take the scripts and use them as examples for your own scripts.
 While in Python, the logic is easily migrated into most languages.

-Visit https://cloud.appscan.com/swagger/ui/index for details on how to use the APIs.
+For AppScan on Cloud, visit https://cloud.appscan.com/swagger/ui/index for details on the APIs.
+For AppScan Enterprise, visit your local installation at https://{local}/ase/api/pages/apidocs.html for details on the APIs.
+(Note that "ase" may be replaced be a local instance name in your organization).

 ## Dependencies:
 - Requests: https://requests.readthedocs.io/en/master/